LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 How well is the fit of our logistic regression model?
 In order words, how well does our IVs collectively predict the DV?

-Recall from OLS regression that we assessed how well our overall model predicts the DV by observing the *F-statistic* and *$R^2$*.
+Recall from OLS regression that we assessed how well our overall model predicts the DV by observing the *F-statistic* and, especially, the *$R^2$*.
 This is not the case for logistic regression.
 The reason is, in our familiar linear regression, we understand residual variation (related to that regression line) through the error sum of squares.

 In logistic regression, there is not one way to understand residual variation, but several, because of its binary outcome.
 This results in different ways of understanding model fit: (1) quantitative prediction, focused on how close the prediction is to being correct; (2) qualitative prediction, focused on whether the prediction is correct or incorrect; or (3) both.
 We only go through the first one.